YieldRay/soda/README.md

 A component library that may follow [material design 3](https://m3.material.io/components) (a.k.a. material you)

+> Warn: working in progress, some features are missing or will not be fully implemented (such as ARIA).
+> API is unstable and can be changed in any time.
-For production, you may use the official [material web](https://github.com/material-components/material-web) component library
+> For production, you may want use the official [material web](https://github.com/material-components/material-web) component library.

 # Installation